ORELxD/CSharp-2019A-II/Day 09 - 24.12.2018/Override.md

     class B : A
     {

-        //every base class of this class - cannot override this function because it is sealed public sealed override void Test()
+        //every sub class of this class - cannot override this function because it is sealed public sealed override void Test()
         {
             Console.WriteLine("I am B");